SODALITE-EU/image-builder/README.md

   "target": {
     "images": [
       {
-        "image": "image_git",
+        "image": "repository/git",
         "tag": "latest"
       }
-    ]
+    ],
+    "registry": {
+      "url": "docker.io",
+      "username": "user",
+      "password": "password"
     }
   }
+}
 ```
 Image builder will assume repository contains Dockerfile in repo's root dir of default branch and will use it for workdir during building process.
-It will build image with tag `test_image:latest`, which will be pushed to preconfigured docker registry.
+It will build image with tag `test_image:latest`, which will be pushed to arbitrary OCI image registry.

 ### Additional options
 Additional options for git mode include: